 In today’s business climate, digital transformation efforts are becoming increasingly prioritized.
 As a result, we are seeing information security officers being consulted in more c-suite meetings and being asked to report in greater detail to the Board on the security posture of the organization.
 Yet, the static reporting that CISO’s and their lieutenants have used in the past to report on cybersecurity metrics from spreadsheets and modular GRC tools are proving ineffective for these new requirements.
-In the past, when cybersecurity reporting was an annual event and the questions from the C-suite and Board started and stopped at “are we secure?”, the amount of manual effort necessary to create reports and visualizations from those legacy tools was acceptable.
-Yet, in today’s landscape where reporting is more regular and requires the most up-to-date information static reports and visualizations that take weeks to aggregate and create are no longer sufficient.
+In the past, when cybersecurity reporting was an annual event and the questions from the C-suite and Board members started and stopped at “are we secure?”, the amount of manual effort necessary to create reports and visualizations from those legacy tools was acceptable.
+Yet, in today’s landscape where reporting is more regular and requires the most up-to-date information static reports and visualizations that take weeks to aggregate and create are no longer sufficient for security operations.

 The Board Is Getting Smart On Cyber

-With the correlation between cyber posture and business growth becoming ever apparent, Boards of Directors are increasingly focusing on cybersecurity metrics - with over 40% of Boards having a director with cyber expertise (Gartner).
+With the correlation between cybersecurity posture and business growth becoming ever apparent, Boards of Directors are increasingly focusing on cybersecurity metrics - with over 40% of Boards having a director with cyber expertise (Gartner).
 In order to make the necessary strategic decisions, Boards are recognizing that security metrics are critical.
 In these cases, as close to real-time data as possible is critical.
 Assessments conducted on spreadsheets or static GRC tools leave executive management in the dark as that data is outdated almost as soon as the assessment is complete.
-Information security KPI dashboards are critical to reporting cybersecurity posture to the Board effectively and aligning program performance with business growth and strategy.
+Information security KPI dashboards are critical to reporting security posture to the Board effectively and aligning program performance with business growth and strategy.

 The Demand for Contextual Data Visualizations